Track Record: Tracing the Routes of the Historic E&N Railway

 At the Victoria end of the line, the passenger station has long been removed and the lands developed for other uses.
 But just a few kilometres away, on the nearby Songhees lands, the remains of the original roundhouse and associated buildings are well preserved and form part of the register of Canada’s historic places.
 Currently under a development proposal, the roundhouse will be upgraded and preserved for future generations.

-Now that you know the story of the E&N Railway, check out this gorgeous gallery of railway photography from across Canada.
+Now that you know the story of the E&N Railway, discover 10 unique train rides across Canada.